1929 Midlothian and Peebles Northern by-election

-The 1929 Midlothian and Peebles Northern by-election was a parliamentary by-election held in Scotland on 29 January 1929 to elect a new Member of Parliament (MP) for the House of Commons constituency of Midlothian and Peebles Northern.
+The 1929 Midlothian and Peebles Northern by-election was a parliamentary by-election held in Scotland on 29 January 1929 to elect a new Member of Parliament (MP) for the UK House of Commons constituency of Midlothian and Peebles Northern.

-It was the first election to the Parliament of the United Kingdom to be contested by a candidate for a Scottish nationalist party.
+It is notable as the first election to the Parliament of the United Kingdom to be contested by a candidate for a Scottish nationalist party.

 Vacancy

 The vacancy was caused by the death in December 1928 of the constituency's Unionist MP, Sir George Hutchison.
 He had held the seat from 1922 to 1923 and from 1924 until his death.